nextflow-io/website/src/pages/example5.md

 </div>

-### Try it in your computer
+### Try it

-To run this pipeline on your computer, you will need:

-- Unix-like operating system
-- Java 11 (or higher)
-- Docker

-Install Nextflow by entering the following command in the terminal:

-    curl -fsSL get.nextflow.io | bash

-Then launch the pipeline with this command:
+This pipeline is available on the [nextflow-io/ml-hyperopt](https://github.com/nextflow-io/ml-hyperopt) GitHub repository.

+An active internet connection and Docker are required for Nextflow to download the pipeline and necessary images and run the pipeline.
+The data used by this pipeline will download automatically.

+To try this pipeline:

+1. Follow the [Nextflow installation guide](https://www.nextflow.io/docs/latest/install.html#install-nextflow) to install Nextflow.
+2. Follow the [Docker installation guide](https://docs.docker.com/get-started/get-docker/) to install Docker.
+3. Launch the pipeline:

-    nextflow run ml-hyperopt -profile wave
+    nextflow run nextflow-io/ml-hyperopt -profile wave

-It will automatically download the pipeline [GitHub repository](https://github.com/nextflow-io/ml-hyperopt) and build a Docker image on-the-fly using [Wave](https://seqera.io/wave/), thus the first execution may take a few minutes to complete depending on your network connection.

 **NOTE**: Nextflow 22.10.0 or newer is required to run this pipeline with Wave.